 Time Doctor makes a great addition to any remote team because it’s the ideal time tracker and workforce productivity tool.
-Large businesses like Verizon and smaller companies like Thrive Market use it, and it’s easy to see why.
+Large businesses and smaller companies use it, and it’s easy to see why.

 More than an employee monitoring tool, Time Doctor’s functionalities range from time tracking to integrations with leading project management software like Trello.
 It’s the ideal app to boost employee productivity across the board.